dnyaneshbhalerao/react-calendar/README.md

 It is a basic calendar developed unsing react.

-#To Run the project
+# To Run the project
   npm install

-#To build the project
+# To build the project
   npm run build

-#To run on localhost
+# To run on localhost
  npm run start

-#At the beginning the Project will open at
+# Calendar run on
 http://localhost:8080/